InteractiveVisualizations

 The entire Skip-gram model in 13 lines of PyTorch.
 Hover any highlighted line to see what it does.

 We deliberately trained on a 96-word vocabulary with only 545 hand-crafted sentences and 1,536 total parameters.
 Real Word2Vec models use millions of words and billions of training tokens.
-The model is small enough that you can see every weight and understand every decision, yet large enough that real semantic structure emerges — king/queen cluster together, analogies work, and neighborhoods make sense.
+The model is small enough that you can see every weight and understand every decision, yet large enough that real semantic structure emerges: king/queen cluster together, most analogies work (3/5), and neighborhoods make sense.

 The Code